Andy Cottam

-Andrew Colin Cottam (born 14 July 1973 in Northampton, England) was an English cricketer.
+Andrew Colin Cottam (born 14 July 1973 in Northampton, England) is an English cricket coach and former player.
 He was a right-handed batsman and a left-arm slow bowler.
 He played in 2 Under-19 Tests in 1992 and 13 first-class matches between 1992 and 1996.
 His father is the cricketer and coach Bob Cottam.

+Playing career

-In 1990 Andy Cottam started playing for Somerset Second XI and Devon.
+In 1990 Cottam started playing for Somerset Second XI and Devon.
 In 1992 he was selected for Under-19's tour of Pakistan and played in the Third Test and 2 one-day matches against Pakistan Under-19s.
 That summer he played in 6 County Championship matches for Somerset and in an Under-19 Test against Sri Lanka, when he took 4 wickets for 69 in the first innings.
 However, in 1993 he failed to make the Somerset First XI, apart from a one-day match against Kent.

 In 1994 he moved to Northants but did not play for the first team and he signed for Derbyshire in 1995.
 He played in 4 County Championship matches and in a university game and was released at the end of the season.
 He returned to Somerset, where his father was director of cricket, and played in 2 County Championship matches in 1996.
 He played for Somerset Second XI in 1997 and for Devon until 1999.

 Although an economy as a bowler of under three per over in first-class cricket was acceptable, Cottam's bowling did not look like it would do more than take the occasional wicket and he was always a tail-end batsman, so his first-class career was inevitably a short one.

+Coaching career

+Cottam moved to Australia after the conclusion of his playing career to take up a coaching appointment with the Western Australian Cricket Association, specialising in coaching spin bowling.
+In 2017 he was recruited by Cricket Indonesia to serve as head coach of its men's and women's national teams.
+In 2021 he accepted an appointment at Bangladesh Krira Shikkha Protishtan, the country's national sports institute.

+In June 2023, Cottam was appointed head coach of the Hong Kong women's national cricket team.